Chapter Three: The Ordeal

 “– just don’t put up with people’s you-know-what, I know –”

 “You mean like when I got kicked out of the tennis club?
 You were acting all empathetic and shit –”

 “Yeah, I remember you laughed it off like you didn’t care.
 Not that I’m saying you didn’t!
 I mean –”

 I smirked.
 “Yeah, I pretty much didn’t care about that.”

-Before Layo could give any more unnecessary apologies, I tried a different angle.
+Before Layo could waste any more time apologizing, I tried a different angle.
 “How about, like, pretend like we’re in a movie.
 Like you’re a supervillain and you have an evil plan to make me lose control, what is it?”

 “Wait, I take that back.
 I forgot you’re not on the best terms with your parents.
 Well, then there’s no helping it, I’ll have to murder your girlfriend instead.”
 Layo was on a roll with this.
 “And, and, I wouldn’t do it in front of you, because you’d kill me first, obviously.
 So, I’d do it somewhere else and then send you a video of it.
 And then I’d send you a heart emoji.”